fbpx

 A Pivotal Example of Early Pre-Classical Greek Sculpture

-Dame d’Auxerre is a renowned example of early pre-Classical Greek sculpture, dating back to around 650-600 BCE.
+Dame d’Auxerre is a renowned example of early pre-Classical Greek sculpture, dating back to around 650-600 BC.
 Discovered in Auxerre, France, this limestone statue exemplifies the “Daedalic” style, characterized by its formal rigidity and stylized features, reflecting early attempts at naturalism.

 The figure typically represents a standing woman, often interpreted as a goddess or a votive figure, distinguished by its elongated proportions and schematic facial features, with an emphasis on elaborate hair and drapery.
 The rigid posture, with the arms held close to the body and an emphasis on frontal symmetry, signifies the transitional nature of the period, moving away from the abstract forms of the Geometric era toward more lifelike representations.